 animals used in federally-funded research as well.

-Currently, this bill only has ten co-sponsors and it urgently
+Currently, this bill only has only nine co-sponsors and it urgently

 needs more to move forward.
 Please ask your U.S. Representative to join in

 If you take action and have not already registered, you will receive periodic updates and communications from National Anti-Vivisection Society.